Should I use a Travel Agent to book my Disney World trip?

 Pros of Using a Travel Agent:

 They’re given a commission from Disney, but it doesn’t increase your price at all.
 It comes out of Disney’s profit.

 If they’re knowledgeable, rather than spending time researching and booking yourself, they can make recommendations based on your interests, budget, etc. They can then take the time to book for you.
-Some agents will also make your dining reservations as well as your Fastpasses.
+Some agents will also make your dining reservations.
 Taken together, all these things can save you a great deal of time.

 By the way, getting the discount is not always a sure thing.
-It will depend on your travel dates, your resort, and whether or not there are any of the special rates available there and then by the time your agent gets to it.
+It will depend on your travel dates, your resort, and whether there are any of the special rates available when your agent (or you) gets to it.
 I’ve personally gotten a discounted rate applied for most of my trips, but not all.

 If you have a problem, you have someone to go to for advice and support.

 They may be able to make some calls and help out, or at least they can give you advice.

 Having been to Disney more times than I can count, I’m not sure that problems would arise very often.
 But personally, I can think of one situation where it may have been nice to have someone to call.
 For example, many years ago, we arrived at Pop Century Resort.
 It was our first time staying on Disney World property.
 On the day we arrived, we had problems with luggage service and with our room.
 This was just before they had renovated the resort, and our room was very sub par.
 Ultimately, we went to the front desk and complained, and they upgraded us to the Contemporary Resort!
 So it worked out well, however I could see how having someone to talk to for advice or support would have helped us feel calmer that day.